DanielGronau/kopama/README.md

   }
 ```

 A pattern is just a predicate `(T) -> Boolean` - the library uses the typealias `Pattern<T>`.
-The result value of the
-whole expression will be determined by the first `then`-branch with a matching pattern, or the result of the `otherwise`
--branch when none was matching.
-The `otherwise`-branch is mandatory, as there is no way for the library to determine if
-the given patterns are exhaustive.
+The result value of the whole expression will be determined by the first `then`-branch with a matching pattern, or the result of the `otherwise`-branch when none was matching.
+The `otherwise`-branch is mandatory, as there is no way for the library to determine if the given patterns are exhaustive.

-The naming of the built-in patterns often follows corresponding Hamcrest matchers, so if you are familiar with the latter (e.g. by using them for testing), you should pick up the Kopama patterns quickly.
+The naming of the built-in patterns often follows the corresponding [Hamcrest Matchers](https://hamcrest.org/JavaHamcrest/) (e.g. used in testing libraries), so if you are familiar with them, you should pick up the Kopama patterns quickly.

 ## Built-In Patterns